mitradranirban/blockbone/fontbakery/fontbakery-report.md

 - Contour 2 in glyph 'Edieresis': becomes underweight between wght=400 and wght=900.

+- Contour 0 in glyph 'acutecomb': becomes underweight between wght=400 and wght=900.

+- Contour 0 in glyph 'threesuperior': becomes underweight between wght=400 and wght=900.

+- Contour 0 point 49 in glyph 'threesuperior' has a kink between location wght=400 and location wght=900

+- Contour 1 in glyph 'O': becomes underweight between wght=400 and wght=900.

 - Contour 0 in glyph 'gravecomb': becomes underweight between wght=400 and wght=900.

-- Contour 0 in glyph 'Z': becomes underweight between wght=400 and wght=900.

-- Contour 0 in glyph 'Agrave': becomes underweight between wght=400 and wght=900.

-- Contour 0 point 7 in glyph 'micro' has a kink between location wght=400 and location wght=900

 - Contour 1 start point differs in glyph 'OE' between location wght=400 and location wght=900